astutic/.github/profile/README.md

 * [linkedin](https://www.linkedin.com/company/astutic/)
 * [Twitter](https://twitter.com/astuticai)

-And Subscriber to our Newsletters
+And Subscribe to our Newsletters
 ----

 We are a small boot-strapped startup, if you like using our tools please give us a :star: